tveal/jenkins-local/README.md

 # Quickly Spin Up Jenkins Locally

-More doc to come... but for now:

 **This is NOT in a production-usage state, as security realm is opened up for easier** **local dev**

 This project configures a base Jenkins with:
 - Jenkins master node (jenkins/jenkins:lts plus docker and preinstalled plugins)
 - Jenkins slave node (jenkinsci/slave:latest plus docker cli)
+- Configuration as Code
-- Configuration as Code, with Docker Cloud option for spinning up 'docker' labeled build agents
+    - Docker Cloud option for spinning up 'docker' labeled build agents
+    - Seed Job: Using Job-DSL, creates a "seed/jobs" job that points to the jenkins-local-dsl repo to generate more jobs; This way you can control project jobs from the dsl repo
 - Local git server for testing with code repositories

 Prerequisites